← Blog

 Security fixes are always free

 One point worth highlighting: security patches are distributed regardless of support contract status.
 If a vulnerability affects your deployment, you get the fix.
 We don’t gate security behind a renewal.
+This aligns with CISA’s Secure by Design principle that customer security outcomes are the vendor’s responsibility, not a paid add-on.

 Read the full document

 The complete whitepaper is at agledger.ai/security.
 No registration required.
-If you have questions or find something that needs clarification, reach out at security@agledger.ai.
+If you have questions or find something that needs clarification, reach out at [email protected].